deroshkin/7-point/README.md

 The following ideas are arranged roughly in the order from easiest to hardest, and as such from most likely to least likely to be implemented in the near future:

-1. Allow finer changes of outline than the current option of reset all - may be possible via draggables
 1. Provide a better formatted download - this requires creating a spreadsheet in one of the standard formats